andyoleinikov/8_vk_friends_online/README.md

 # Watcher of Friends Online

-With this script you can see who of your VK friends is online .
+With this script you can see who of your VK friends is online right in the command line.

 # Quickstart

 You need to enter login and password after starting the script.
-For correct work you should add file **settings_local.py** to the script folder with your **APP_ID** variable in it.
+You can change **APP_ID** in **settings.py** file.

 ### Examples of script launch on Linux, Python 3.5: